 Puss in Boots

 Once upon a time, there was a miller who had passed away.
 Presumably from overwork and boredom.
-In his will, he left the mill to his oldest son, Allen, a handsome, muscular gold-blonde-headed young man in his twenties with short, curly hair.
+In his will, he left the mill to his oldest son, Allen, a handsome, muscular gold-blond-headed young man in his twenties with short, curly hair.
 To his second son, Freddy, he left his donkey.
 Freddy was in his late teens with light yellow hair and wore an ascot.
-And to his youngest son, Calvin, a somewhat chubby blonde in his mid-teens, he left his cat, much to Calvin's dismay.
+And to his youngest son, Calvin, a somewhat chubby blond in his mid-teens, he left his cat, much to Calvin's dismay.

 "What a rip-off!"
 Calvin said the next day after he and his brothers got inheritances "My brothers can make a living off their inheritances, while I'm stuck with a useless cat!"

 "Ahem!" the cat said, feeling insulted after hearing his master "I'm standing right here, didn't anyone inform you, it's not polite to talk meanly about others when they're right there?"